Georgette-Lumbe/afya_centre/README.md

 2. I want to navigate to the centre’s social media links
 3. I would like to know what advantages I will have once I book
 4. I would like to be able to see an overview of what is happening in the centre in photos or video, to get an idea.
+5. I would like to see users rating

 ### As a new booker: